jrnold/mcmcdbSqlite/inst/doc/Database.md

 Initialize:

 - create tables
-- need names of parameters in order to create rows of samples.
+- need names of parameters in order to create columns of samples.
-- Other rows?
+- Other columns